 Here’s a question we got from a reader:

-I am trying to figure out macro development from going through some simple examples written in VBA.
+I am trying to figure out macro development from going through code examples in your website.
 I figured out that some of the examples point out to the developer menu in Microsoft Excel, Word and Outlook.
 For some reason, i don’t see that menu item in the Ribbon.
 Am i missing out something?
 Is there any specific setting or configuration to make the Developer tab visible?

 Thanks for the good question.

 Recording macros might be good for starters, but most probably you will be using Visual Basic for Applications (VBA) to write your custom Macros.

 Outlook and PowerPoint do not offer the macro recorder so you’ll need to develop some VBA chops if you want to automate tasks in your presentation or a mail message.

 Here is how we setup the macro VBA development in Excel, Word, Outlook and other Office apps: